mswart/chef-bind10/README.md

 The following recipes are supported:

 * `default`: installs bind 10, determines the most suitable way (currently on compiling from source, installation from distribution package will be supported if packages are available).
 * `source`: installs bind 10 from source.
-The recipe uses `checkinstall` to create a deb package which all installed files.
+The recipe uses `checkinstall` to create a deb package with all installed files.
 To uninstall bind10 do `dpkg -r bind10`.
+* `setproctitle`: installs setproctitle - optional dependency to set nicer process titles.

 So ``recipe[bind10::default]`` is the recommended way.